To save costs, most gun safe manufactures use $10 to $20 of drywall (Sheetrock) as fire lining and then charge you a premium for it.

 Gun Safe Fire Test Procedures

-Gun safe manufacturers make up their own fire test procedures and either self-test a safe, or have it tested by an independent testing company.
+Gun safe manufacturers make up their own fire test procedures.
+They will either self-test a safe, or have it tested by an independent testing company.
 Both methods are equally suspect, because either way the safe is tested to the specifications of the gun safe manufacturer.

-There are many ways gun safe manufacturers can “game” their fire rating tests.
-The industry consensus seems to be that every manufacturer uses some sort of misleading tactic in their gun safe fire ratings, some more than others.
+Every gun safe manufacturer uses some sort of misleading tactic in their gun safe fire ratings, some more than others.
+There are many ways gun safe manufacturers can “game” their fire rating tests:

 - Reduce the maximum temperature the gun safe is heated to.